Invoice declaration for exporting of preferential goods

 An invoice declaration is a default text that exporters can include on a sales invoice to declare that the goods they are delivering to their customer are of 'preferential origin'.
 As a result, the customer will be granted tariff preference, which means they will have to pay less import duties or be granted full exemption.
 You may only include an invoice declaration on an invoice if your goods meet rules of preferential origin.

 'Preferential' means that your products have a certain privileged status.
 As products of preferential origin, they qualify for reduced import duties.
 To qualify for preferential status, a product must meet specific origin requirements, as specified in the trade agreement between the EU and the destination country.
-This article explains when you can include an invoice declaration on your invoice and goes over the different types of invoice declarations.
+This article tells you how an invoice declaration for export works.

 Criteria

 You can only issue invoice declarations for countries with which the EU has a trade agreement.
 Moreover, the goods you are exporting must be from the EU and have preferential origin status, which is why invoice declarations are also known as preferential origin declarations.
-You can issue an invoice declaration yourself by including a default text on your invoice, which varies by country or group of countries and is valid for 4 to 12 months.
+You can issue an invoice declaration yourself by including a default text on your invoice, which varies by country or group of countries.
 Check KVK's Preferential Proof of Origin Tool (pdf) to find examples of texts that can be used for each country, or groups of countries.
 It also says how long an invoice declaration is valid for, and when a signature on the invoice declation is needed.
+A preferential invoice declaration is valid for 4 to 12 months.
+Again, this varies by country or group of countries.

 3 types of invoice declarations